 MOTION RIGS

-TIMELAPSE CAMS
+TIME-LAPSE CAMS

 A recent project called for time-lapse cameras that could withstand coastal weather and power through a whole day.
-On a tight turnaround and budget I built waterproof containers out of Tupperware.
-Each fitted a GoPro & battery bank and allowed hot that would have usually cost much more to create.
+On a tight turnaround and zero budget I built waterproof containers out of Tupperware.
+Each fitted a GoPro & battery bank and allowed shots that would have usually cost much more to create.

-HYPERLAPSE CAMS
+HYPER-LAPSE CAMS

 BIRD BOXES